 + Continue to put £150 into Premium Bonds as emergency fund / rainy day.

 COMPLETED!
 I certainly have!
-And I have certainly had the odd comment here and there about why I would be so silly to do so!
-Well, I consider my Premium Bonds account as my ‘Emergency Fund’ account.
-I have now amassed £4,350 in total into the account!
+I consider my Premium Bonds account as my ‘Emergency Fund’ account.
+I have now amassed £6,150 in total into the account!
 Before I had no emergency fund and to have this sitting in there, in a relatively semi-accessible account with a chance to win a small prize each month, makes sense to me!

-Overall has been a relatively good year for ticking off many of my FIRE goals.
-Here’s some interesting stats.
+Overall has been a relatively good year for ticking off many of my FIRE goals but ultimately a very POOR year in terms of financial investments and their returns.

 What would the start of the year be without a few goals eh?!